Centre for Physical Activity BMC SAS

-- SEDLIAK M., UKROPCOVÁ B., PAYER J. Endocrine and metabolic effects of physical activity of patients with hypogonadism.
+- SEDLIAK M., UKROPCOVÁ B., PAYER J. Endocrine and metabolic effects of physical activity in patients with hypogonadism.
 Via pract., 2018;15(4):175-178

-- SCHÖN M, STRAKA I, SEDLIAK M, UKROPEC J, VALKOVIČ P, UKROPCOVÁ B. The role of physical activity in the management of patients with Parkinson‘s disease. Čes Slov Neurol N 2019 82/155(5): 496-504
+- SCHÖN M., STRAKA I, SEDLIAK M, UKROPEC J, VALKOVIČ P., UKROPCOVÁ B. The role of physical activity in the management of patients with Parkinson‘s disease. Čes Slov Neurol N 2019 82/155(5): 496-504

 - UKROPCOVÁ B. Will Slovaks survive without exercise?
 Physical activity in prevention and treatment of chronic diseases.
 Slovak National Council, Bratislava, 8.
 2. 2018.

 - UKROPCOVÁ B. Will we survive without physical activity?
 A popular lecture for employees of Generali, Generali Bratislava, 11-2018.

 - UKROPCOVÁ B. Can lifestyle be cured?
 How to incorporate regular physical activity into the healthcare system.
 Bratislava, during a press conference dedicated to the International day of hypertension, 17-5-2018.

 - UKROPCOVÁ B. Physical activity – a health elixir.
 A popular public lecture.
 Researchers’ Night, Old Market (Stará tržnica), 9/2018.